John Steenhuisen: Tenure

-Election results
+2021 municipal elections

 Steenhuisen led the Democratic Alliance into the 2021 national municipal elections.
 He said in an interview with News24 in September 2021: "The DA's core message in this election is not about the ANC.
 It's about the DA.
 We are going to be talking with South Africans about what we have to offer.
 Not just a critique of the ANC, but say, 'The DA gets things done'."
 On 25 September 2021, Steenhuisen released the DA's election manifesto.
 He said that the manifesto was a blueprint for “a local government that works".

 Throughout the campaign, Steenhuisen warned that voting for smaller parties could aid and abet the ANC and EFF and said that some smaller parties were not interested in taking on the ANC, only the DA.
 The Inkatha Freedom Party (IFP) called the DA 'arrogant' over its election messages which discouraged voters from voting for smaller political parties.
 In early-October 2021, the DA put up controversial election placards in the majority Indian suburb of Phoenix in KwaZulu-Natal which read: "The ANC called you racists.
 The DA called you heroes."
 During the riots and looting that affected the province in July 2021, residents of Phoenix formed armed citizen vigilantes to protect the community due to the lack of police response.
 Violent clashes occurred between residents and black people from close townships like Inanda resulted in the deaths of 36 people and increased racial tensions between Black and Indian South Africans.
 The posters were denounced by several political parties and the DA was accused of exploiting fear and deepening divisions for electoral gain.
 Steenhuisen defended the posters and said that the party would not apologise for putting them up.
 The party later apologised for the posters and began removing them.

 In the municipal elections of 1 November 2021, the DA's electoral support declined.
 The party had won 1,396 municipal seats, outright control of 11 municipalities and was the leading party in 23 municipalities.
 The party had lost 386 seats and outright control of 8 municipalities.
 Despite the party's decline, the party did win control of the uMngeni Local Municipality in KwaZulu-Natal, making it the first DA-run municipality in the province.
 In several municipalities and large metropolitan municipalities, no party won an outright majority.
 The party then held coalition discussions with ActionSA, the Freedom Front Plus, the African Christian Democratic Party and several other political parties.
 Coalition talks nearly collapsed after the party refused to vote for Herman Mashaba, former DA mayor of Johannesburg and ActionSA president, to become mayor of Johannesburg again.
 On 22 November 2021, the DA gained back control of the City of Johannesburg and gained control of the City of Ekurhuleni for the first time after ActionSA president Mashaba convinced the Economic Freedom Fighters leadership to vote for the DA mayoral candidates.
 Coalition talks then resumed and the DA and its coalition partners signed an agreement to govern several municipalities on 16 December 2021.